 New construction or major improvements to Town’s physical infrastructure, including streets, sidewalks, stormwater drains, and the sanitary sewer system.
 Infrastructure improvements must extend the useful life of the infrastructure by at least ten (10) years to be appropriately classified as a Capital Project;

-Feasibility studies, engineering design services, or consultant services which are ancillary to a future Capital Project.
+Feasibility studies, engineering design services, or consultant services which support and are a part of a future Capital Project.

 Prior Year General Operating Revenue (PYGOR): a formulation used in the annual budget process for a variety of purposes in developing the proposed General Fund operating budget for the upcoming fiscal year.
 It is a function of General Fund revenues of the prior fiscal year and defined as follows: